jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 Estimate Network Model
 ------

-We treat all variables as continuous and hence set the type of all variables to `type = 'g'` and the number of categories for each variable to 1, which is the default for continuous variables `lev = 1`:
+We estimate a [Mixed Graphical Model (MGM)](http://www.jmlr.org/proceedings/papers/v33/yang14a.pdf), where we treat all variables as continuous-Gaussian variables.
+Hence we set the type of all variables to `type = 'g'` and the number of categories for each variable to 1, which is the default for continuous variables `lev = 1`:

 {% highlight r %}
 library(mgm)